k00ni/pdfparser/README.md

     ->parseString($pdfAsString);
 ```

+If you want to decrease the average memory footprint, you can also do so here, by setting the `useFileCache` parameter to `true`.
+This will result in the file content being written to a temporary file and the parser using the handle to that file from then on.
+This will be at the cost of speed.

 ## The `Document`

 Once you have opened a file from the filesystem with `parseFile` or from a string variable using `parseString`, you'll get back an instance of a `Document`.

 While initially parsing the document, a small number of variables are populated in the `Document` instance that allow for further accessing of that document.
 This includes:
-- The public `$stream` property: a PHP stream handle to the file on the filesystem, or - if a string is supplied - a handle to a temporary file.
+- The public `$stream` property: a PHP stream handle to the file in memory or on the filesystem.
 - The public `$version` property: Information about the PDF version of the file.
 - the public `$crossReferenceSource` property: A parsed crossReference table or stream, containing several crossReference(Sub)Sections that contain information about objects stored in the document and where to find them.
 - The private `$pages` property to cache any pages that have already been retrieved.
 This property is only set when the pages are actually retrieved using the `getPages` method.
 (See below)